RAJKUMARRZ/Node-Socket-Chat-App/README.md

 1. Install nodemon using command `npm install -g nodemon`

-2. If any error occured, use sudo before npm
+2. If any error occured, use sudo before npm.

-3. Run `npm run dev` to start the development server
+3. Run `npm run dev` to start the development server.